Nemesis Usage Guide

 Once Nemesis is running, data first needs to be ingested into the platform.
 Ingestion into Nemesis can occur in muliple ways, including:

-- Auto-ingesting data from C2 platorms.
+- Auto-ingesting data from C2 platorms, including Mythic and Outflank C2.

 - Manually uploading files on the "File Upload" page in the Nemesis's Dashboard UI.

-- Using the submit_to_nemesis CLI tool to submit files.
+- Using the CLI tool to:

 - Writing custom tools to interact with Nemesis's API.